MystenLabs/sui/crates/sui-metric-checker/README.md

 The `sui-metric-checker` crate is used for querying prometheus metrics and validating the results.
-It will primarly be used to check for performance regressions in nightly deployments.
+It will primarily be used to check for performance regressions in nightly deployments.
 Requires `api_key`, `api_user` & prometheus `url` which can be found in `sui-ops` repo or by asking the PE team.

 ## Guide